elclanrs/jq-idealforms-old/README.md

 #comments { width: 200px; }
 ```

-When you finish editing the user cofig don't forget to compile `less/jquery.idealforms.less` into `css`.
+When you finish editing the user config don't forget to compile `less/jquery.idealforms.less` into `css`.

 Enjoy.